ktorch/ktorch/docs/complex.rst

    :param scalar,list,array value: the k value to populate the real part of the complex tensor.
    :param sym options: one or more symbols for device, data type and other :ref:`tensor attributes <Setting properties>`.
 Must include data type of ```cfloat`` or ```cdouble`` amongst the supplied options.
-   :return: An :ref:`api-pointer <pointers>` to the allocated complex tensor
+   :return: An :ref:`api-pointer <ptr>` to the allocated complex tensor

 ::